This manual covers the following parts of Dilay:

 Dilay provides the following sculpting tools:

-Carve: The Carve tool smoothly sculpts the mesh.
+Draw: The Draw tool smoothly sculpts the mesh.
 Its strength is given by the Intensity parameter.
 Activating the Invert checkbox inverts the sculpting direction, so that the tool creates a hollow at the cursor position.
-Activating the Inflate checkbox results in a more bloated deformation.
+Activating the Flat checkbox results in a more leveled deformation.
+Activating both the Constant height and Flat checkboxes prevent deformations to add up when dragging over the same spot multiple times in a single stroke.

 Crease: The Crease tool creates a more narrow deformation.
 Intensity and Invert parameters have identical meanings as for the Carve tool.

-Grab: The Grab tool allows to grab vertices of the mesh and move them in parallel to the camera plane.
+Grab: The Grab tool allows to grab and move vertices of the mesh.
 This is useful for moving large parts of a mesh (large radius) or creating short spikes (small radius).
 Optionally, the movement can take place along the current primary plane by activating the corresponding checkbox.
-The Grab tool can be configured to discard backfaces, i.e., faces on the opposite of the mesh.
+The Grab tool can be configured to discard backfaces, i.e., faces on the opposite side of the mesh.
 This is useful when this tool is applied to thin meshes.

-Flatten: The Flatten tool generates a smooth area by leveling all detailed structures.
+Flatten: The Flatten tool generates a flat area by leveling all detailed structures.
 Its strength is given by the Intensity parameter.
+By activating the Lock plane options, all vertices are being projected onto the same plane which is determined by the initial mouse click.

 Pinch: The Pinch tool moves all affected vertices towards the center of the cursor.
 This is useful for creating hard edges.
 By activating the Invert parameter, the vertices are moved away from the center of the cursor.